existencelabs/keystamp-whitepaper/README.md

 **Proof-of-Compliance** is the output of compliance-related data being processed by using the Keystamp standard.
 It is a digital trail of unforegable cryptographic signatures, immutable timestamps and encrypted contextual data.
 At each step of the compliance process, data is gathered, digitally signed, timestamed and encrypted.
 The decryption of the data, its the validation integrity, the authentification of tis signer and the timestamp's existence can be instantly performed for auditing purposes.

-### Technology overview

-- Public key encryption using Bitcoin's Elliptic Curve Digital Signature Algorithm
-- The Hierchical Deterministic Wallet extention to Bitcoin known as BIP32
-- Cryprogric hash function SHA-256
-- Timestamps using OP_RETURN Bitcoin transactions (Blockchain)
-- (In development) Open-timestamp infrastructure

-### Implementation

-We specifically implement the Proof-of-Compliance use-case of Keystamp in the context of “know-your-customer” policies, or any other context where establishing that information was obtained by certain parties at a certain time is required.
-Proof-of-compliance provides a digital trail of unforgeable signatures and timestamps which consist of irrefutable evidence that someone had certain information, took action or participated in specific events at specific points in time.
-It is a protocol which turns data into tamper-proof legal evidence.
-Keystamp was designed, as an application, to be used by organizations - specifically financial institutions, government institutions and large corporations.
-Heads of the hieararchy in the organization issue certificates to subordinates (and so on) which grant them the ability to sign and encrypt data.

-Since issuance and revocation of contracts are enforced cryptographically and are publicly auditable, easy to authentificate and verify using graphical interfaces over complex cryptographic libraries, anybody can verify who they are talking to and where they derive their authority from in the context of a business relationship.
-It can be implemented by public bodies such as government and enforcement agencies, so as to limit fraud and foster public trust.

-A functional API can integrate easily in any existing traditional workflow, with graphical easy-to-use tools to foster implementation.
-Since Keystamp aims to be a standard, adoption needs to be implemented voluntarily by a large number of firms in the economy to be successful.
-Users can also implement Keystamp in their workflow manually using a modern web application.

 ### Purpose and impact

 Keystamp is a Proof-of-Knowledge institution for the digital economy, since this open-source system can be used by anyone, for free, to prove that he possessed any data at any time.
 The concept is designed to have a sophisticated aggregation of various blockchain-related technologies with an easy to use, graphical interface and a general-purpose open API.
 These incredibly powerful tools can be used by the public not only to take control of their identity but also to achieve complete trust through the auditable and self-validating nature of the technologies used.
 As the process of education the public, starting from penetration at the top level of the institutions which are the ultimate beficiairies within their firm of a Keystamp implementation.